cmpsr/cmpsr-launch-app/README.md

 The Next.js-Contentful application is a central part of this template, offering dynamic, content-rich web experiences.
 For setup and usage details, see the [Next.js-Contentful README](./apps/nextjs-contentful/README.md).

+### Storybook 📚

+Explore and interact with our UI components through our Storybook.
+This tool helps visualize and test the components in isolation.
+For more information, see the [Storybook README](./apps/storybook/README.md).

 ## Libraries

 The monorepo also includes libraries that provide shared functionality and components to our applications.